Tax guide

 A transition guide for old tax dues, refunds, adjustments, and recovery records when taxpayers have pending balances around the new law rollout.

 This guide is written for Indian taxpayers, founders, finance teams, and return filers adjusting to the Income-tax Act, 2025 and Finance Act 2025 changes.
-It is an educational readiness note, not a promise of tax outcome, refund speed, or notice avoidance.
-Always match the position with the official portal, notified forms, and the taxpayer's own documents.
+It is an educational readiness note, not a promise of any particular tax outcome, refund speed, or notice outcome.
+Always match the position against the official portal, notified forms, and the taxpayer's own documents.

 What changed